 - Use the core textbook- we will use it in class BUT unlike some other subjects it will mainly be used for your own learning outside of lessons (i.e. homework & consolidation of learning) - Use the textbooks in the psychology base which are a bit simpler or provide more details on many topics.
 These can be borrowed on short term loan-see Mrs Heath for more details - Mrs Heath has a variety of subject specific extension books (A Level & Degree level) that can be borrowed.
-Please look in H11 for more details - Use the past copies of the magazine, Psychology Review.
+Please look in S2 for more details - Use the past & present copies of the magazine, Psychology Review, which are kept behind the desk in the library.
 They are worthwhile looking at for many topics.
-The whole archive isavailable online if you follow the link on the school desktop to Library Online Resources.
-In H11 there are also many copies of The Psychologist - Keep mobile phones in bags & turned off - Be punctual to all lessons - Meet all deadlines - If you miss a lesson you should see your teacher to arrange a mutually convenient time to go through the work- just copying notes from the textbook or another student will not be enough.
-Take the initiative & don't expect your teacher to chase you. - Share any articles or details of anything they have seen PSYCHOLOGY IS A BRAND NEW COURSE FOR YOU.
+There is also the whole archive available online if you follow the link on the school desktop to Library Online Resources.
+The library also has various books for loan - Keep mobile phones in bags & turned off - Be punctual to all lessons - Meet all deadlines - If you miss a lesson you should see your teacher to arrange a mutually convenient time to go through the work- just copying notes from the textbook or another student will not be enough.
+Take the initiative & don't expect your teacher to chase you. - Bring in any articles or details of anything they have seen in for use on the psychology displays in S2 - PSYCHOLOGY IS A BRAND NEW COURSE FOR YOU.
 IT CONTAINS ELEMENTS OF MATHS AND BIOLOGY NOT JUST SOCIAL PSYCHOLOGY ELEMENTS.
 IT IS A SUBJECT WITH A HIGH LEVEL OF ACADEMIC RIGOUR WHICH OFTEN SUPRISES STUDENTS.
 IF YOU FIND YOURSELF STRUGGLING PLEASE SPEAK TO YOUR TEACHER AS SOON AS YOU CAN.